samtron1412/docs/software/sublime.md

 console, press **Ctrl+`**.

 # Editing
+The `Edit, Selection, Find and Goto` menus are good places to look for handy editing tools.

 ## Multiple selections
 - Use Multiple Selections to rename variables quickly.
     + Here `Ctrl+d` is used to select the next occurrence of the current